 Are you getting tired of driving alone during your long commute?
 It’s time to get your out of your car and into a vanpool!
 Commuting Solutions, in partnership with Way to Go, Commute with Enterprise and GO Boulder/City of Boulder is excited to announce their newest program: VanCool!
 Register for a vanpool and receive $20 […]

 Vanpools are a great option for commuters who travel more than 15 miles to work one-way.
 Passengers share the ride in a van seating 5-15 people and pay a monthly fee that covers the cost of fuel, insurance and vehicle maintenance.
 Not only will you help reduce the amount of vehicles on the road, when you cruise with two or more in a vehicle, you can ride in the US 36 Express Lanes for free!
 When emergencies and unexpected schedule changes arise, vanpool participants receive a Guaranteed Ride Home program, a service that comes included in the monthly fee.

 How to Get Started

-For those living and working in the Denver metro area, resources like MyWaytoGo.org and Enterprise Rideshare can help you find registered users who are either part of an existing pool or are looking for a buddy such as yourself.
+For those living and working in the northwest metro area, resources like MyWaytoGo.org can help you find registered users who are either part of an existing pool or are looking for a buddy such as yourself.
 The My Way to Go vanpools operate through Commute With Enterprise.

-If you live in the North Front Range region (Berthoud, Fort Collins, Greeley, Johnstown, Loveland), VanGo will be your service provider for all your vanpool needs.
+If you live in the North Front Range region (Berthoud, Fort Collins, Greeley, Johnstown, Loveland), VanGo is your service provider for all your vanpool needs.

 Rules of the Pool

-Once you have your buddies lined up, it’s important to lay out the rules of vanpooling.
+Once you have your van buddies lined up, it is important to lay out the rules of your vanpool.
 For example, you’ll want to know: